 Have you ever found those white spots on the crust?
 If so, another of my secrets to homemade bread is to always make sure the dough is properly covered.
 Any naked section of your dough can cause that problem.

-These are just a few tricks that I’ve picked up with these secrets to homemade bread such as my vinegar bread that could help you avoid some of the same mistakes that I made when starting out.
+These are just a few tricks that I’ve picked up with these baking secrets for homemade bread such as my vinegar bread that could help you avoid some of the same mistakes that I made when starting out.